South Korea: Lawmakers vote to impeach Han Duck-soo – DW – 12/27/2024

 Ex-Defense minister indicted — report

-At the same time, South Korea's Yonhap news agency on Friday reported that former Defense Minister Kim Yong-hyun had been indicted on charges of insurrection in connection with his alleged role during the imposition of martial law.
+At the same time, South Korea's Yonhap news agency on Friday reported that former Defense Minister Kim Yong-hyun had been indicted on insurrection charges in connection with his alleged role during the imposition of martial law.

 Yonhap reported that the prosecution's special investigation team indicted Kim on charges of abuse of power and playing an "integral" role in an insurrection.